marijnh/Eloquent-JavaScript/04_data.md

 a bushy tail.

 On one hand, Jacques is quite glad that he doesn't have classic lycanthropy.
-Turning into a squirrel tends to cause fewer problems than turning into a wolf.
+Turning into a squirrel does cause fewer problems than turning into a wolf.
 Instead of having to worry about accidentally eating the neighbor (_that_ would be awkward), he worries about being eaten by the neighbor's cat.
 After two occasions where he woke up on a precariously thin branch in the crown of an oak, naked and disoriented, he has taken to locking the doors and windows of his room at night and putting a few walnuts on the floor to keep himself busy.

 {{figure {url: "img/weresquirrel.png", alt: "The weresquirrel"}}}